amoldybuffalo/image_approximator/README.md

 Description
 ---
-Thius softwrae approximates images using mathematical functions.
+This software approximates images using mathematical functions.

 Requirements
 ---